dftbplus/develguide/docs/gitworkflow.rst

 When you have finished implementing your feature, it should be merged back into the upstream `master` as soon as possible, in order to minimise the number of possible conflicts.
-(Generally, you should try to implement features in the smallest meaningful units, so that they can be quickly merged into the upstream repository.)
+Generally, you should try to implement features in the smallest meaningful units, so that they can be quickly merged into the upstream repository.

 First, make sure, that your feature integrates well into the most recent code version.
-(The upstream code may have evolved while you were implementing your feature.)
+Be aware that the upstream code may have evolved while you were implementing your feature.

 #.
 First synchronise your `master` branch to upstream `master` as written in the
    section `Synchronising to the upstream master branch`_.

 #.
-Integrate the changes from `master` which happened during your feature
+Integrate any changes that appeared on `master` during your feature
-   development into your feature branch.
+   development.
 Depending on how complex your feature branch is (especially how many commits it contains), you should follow two different strategies:

    * For simple feature branches with only one or two commits: Rebase your feature branch on `master`: